Introduction

 FAQs

-How to get LanguageIdentifier if not installed?
+How to get LanguageIdentifier?

 use fluent_templates::LanguageIdentifier;